• Skip to primary navigation

 • 1 ½ lbs fingerling potatoes

-• 2 tbsp safflower oil or other high heat oil
+• 2 tablespoon safflower oil or other high heat oil

 • scallions thinly sliced or cut into long ribbons, optional